In this section

-We do not offer one-time visits due to infection control and safety provisions.
+We do not offer one-time visits due to infection control and safety requirements.

 Can I bring my dog with me when I volunteer?

-Therapy Dog handlers have additional requirements to become a volunteer placement, including certification by Pet Partners or Therapy Dog International (TDI).
-In addition to the complete volunteer orientation, interview with the Volunteer Services team and shadow visits with staff prior to volunteering as a team.
+Therapy Dog handlers have additional requirements to become a volunteer: certification by Pet Partners or Therapy Dog International (TDI),interview with the Volunteer Services team, shadow visit with an experienced therapy dog team and 2 shadow visits with staff prior to being approved for visits at Main Campus.

 When is your greatest need for volunteers?

-Our greatest need is daytime hours, Monday through Friday.
+Our greatest need are daytime hours, Monday through Friday, between 9am-3pm.

 What are the age requirements for volunteers?

-Currently, we are only accepting applications for those who are18+ years of age.
+We accept applications for those who are 18+ years of age.

 What roles do volunteers perform at the hospital?